-- the effects of instability and unrest in countries in the same region as Kazakhstan, including but not limited to the Russia-Ukraine military conflict; - the impact of the COVID-19 pandemic, including the resulting global economic uncertainty, or other epidemics or pandemics; - future fluctuations in the price of jet fuel; - the Air Astana Group's margins, profitability and liquidity; - increased competition, the Air Astana Group's competitive strengths and weaknesses and the strengths of its competitors; - changes in the regulatory framework and legislative provisions (including excessive taxation), adverse judicial developments or airline industry directives (including security directives associated with air transport); - the Air Astana Group's strategy, outlook and growth prospects; - the growth of its aircraft fleet, in particular, the ability to source the necessary finance under operating leases or finance leases; - the general economic conditions of Kazakhstan and Central Asia, including exchange rates, investment and credit market conditions; and - other factors set out under "Risk Factors".
+- the effects of instability and unrest in countries in the same region as Kazakhstan, including but not limited to the Russia-Ukraine military conflict; - the impact of the COVID-19 pandemic, including the resulting global economic uncertainty, or other epidemics or pandemics; - future fluctuations in the price of jet fuel; - the Air Astana Group's margins, profitability and liquidity; - increased competition, the Air Astana Group's competitive strengths and weaknesses and the strengths of its competitors; - changes in the regulatory framework and legislative provisions (including excessive taxation), adverse judicial developments or airline industry directives (including security directives associated with air transport); - the Air Astana Group's strategy, outlook and growth prospects; - the growth of its aircraft fleet, in particular, the ability to source the necessary finance under operating leases or finance leases: - the general economic conditions of Kazakhstan and Central Asia, including exchange rates, investment and credit market conditions; and - other factors set out under "Risk Factors".

 When reviewing forward-looking statements, investors should carefully consider the foregoing factors and other uncertainties and events, especially in light of the political, economic, social and legal environment in which the Air Astana Group operates.
 The above list of important factors is not exhaustive.
 Forward-looking statements are included in this Document in a number of sections, including in the section titled "Risk Factors", "Business", "Operating and Financial Review" and elsewhere.
-Such forward-looking statements are based on the Company's beliefs, assumptions and expectations regarding future events and trends that affect the Air Astana Group's future performance, taking into account information currently available to the Air Astana Group, and are not guarantees of future performance.
-When relyhing on forward-looking statements, prospective investors should carefully consider the foregoing factors and other uncertainties and events, especially in light of the political, economic, social and legal environment in which the Air Astana Group operates.
-Forward-looking statements are not guarantees of future performance and speak only as at the date of this Document.
+Such forward-looking statements are based on the Company's beliefs, assumptions and expectations regarding future events and trends that affect the Air Astana Group, and are not guarantees of future performance.
+In particular, this Document includes forward-looking statements, forward-looking statements are not guarantees of future performance and speak only as at the date of this Document.

 The Company expressly disclaims any obligation or undertaking to disseminate any updates or revisions to any forward-looking statements contained herein to reflect any change in the Air Astana Group's expectations with regard thereto or any change in events, conditions or circumstances on which any such statements are based unless required to do so by applicable law, the Prospectus Regulation Rules, the Listing Rules, the Disclosure Guidance and Transparency Rules of the FCA or the Market Abuse Regulation (Regulation (EU) 596/2014), as it forms part of domestic law in the United Kingdom by virtue of the EUWA.
-Investors should note that the contents of these paragraphs relating to forward-looking statements are not intended to qualify the statements made as to the sufficiency of working capital in this Document.